xerolinux/XeroWiki/docs/script.md

 Now some of you might be asking me, "why the `--advanced` flag ?", to which I answer, simply because devs still hide the *parallel downloads* behind it for whatever reason.
 It's fine at least now you know.

 Ok, now that we have the installer running, am not going to go through each and every option one by one, just the important ones.
-Those are explained in the video.
 Am also not gonna bother with *manual partitioning* since the guide is intended for single OS easy install.

 That's why we will be using the **Best Guess** option, carefully selecting the correct drive we want install **ArchLinux** onto.